THE BEST FARM STAYS IN IRELAND

 Beyond that the Dingle Peninsula, down that windy road through the mountains to the town of Dingle itself, one of Ireland’s most atmospheric towns.
 Traditional music abounds, it is a folk music centre to rival the city of Galway up the West and though it also gets busloads of tourists it doesn’t seem to spoil the great atmosphere and spirit of the place.

 Cork city is the main city of the South, and its a lively, friendly place in a nice setting between rivers and steep hills.
 To the west of the city, West Cork is wild and scenic, and has long been a rustic haven for many international artists, writers and the like, so it has a slightly bohemian, cultured air.
 The town of Kinsale for example is an internationally renowned culinary destination.
-Around that, you’ll find cute little towns like Skibbereen and Bantry and acres of ruggedly scenic countryside where farmstays and country cottages are popular accommodation choices.
+Around that, you’ll find cute little towns like Skibbereen and Bantry and acres of ruggedly scenic countryside where countryside cottages are a popular accommodation choice.

 The green, fertile farmlands of North Cork, Limerick and Tipperary to the north are much less visited with the exception of the slightly cheesy, but hugely popular medieval theme park of Bunratty Castle in Limerick and the stunning Rock of Cashel in South Tipperary.
 Waterford to the South East has the Comeragh mountains to explore, with lots of nice, not too strenous, hiking trails.

 Last but not least in the province of Munster is County Clare, the land of the Burren, a ghostly, rocky flat plain that overlooks the Atlantic Ocean and is a unique ecological landscape where Alpine, Arctic and Mediterranean plant species grow side by side.
 Nearby the Burren are the Cliffs of Moher, an awesome sight that no visitor should miss.
 Clare also has many lovely little villages that are famous for traditional music, Doolin being the most obvious, a tiny, but extremely lively little place where, in its many pubs you can hear some of the finest folk music Ireland has to offer.